felleslosninger/.github/SECURITY.md

 # Reporting Security Issues

-Please use the GitHub Security Advisory in the repository with the finding or globally on the organization level here: ["Report a Vulnerability"](https://github.com/felleslosninger/felleslosninger/security/advisories/new).
+Please use GitHub Security Advisory in current repository: "Security" -> "Advisories" -> "New draft security advisory" (/security/advisories/new).
 Or send us an e-mail on <a href = "mailto: security@digdir.no">security@digdir.no</a>.

 Contact: mailto:security@digdir.no
 Expires: 2024-11-10T00:00:00.000Z